1871fotc/1871fotc.github.io/snippets/silvester-diggles.md

 ### Acknowledgement

-This story was contributed by Dr Rod Fisher.
+This story was contributed by Dr. Rod Fisher.

 Note the headstone has been removed.